mat7-bit/a-simple-trip-planner-service/README.md

 npm install
 ```

 You're ready to start.
-There are multiple npm task that will start your service.
+There are multiple npm tasks that will start your service.

 - Use the *dev* task to start a local instance with code live reloading support: